 Every three years, the Eurasia Scout Region develops a regional Triennial Plan.
 The plan, which is adopted at the Eurasia Scout Conference, considers key priority areas from discussions at world and regional conferences.
 It also builds on status reports and extensive field at the regional level.

 The plan consolidates the gains of Scouting and addresses fundamental issues on systems, structures, processes, and infrastructure at the national and regional levels.
 It also takes into account priority areas outlined in World Scout Conference resolutions.

 The Eurasia Scout Conference is the governing body of the Eurasia Scout Region.
 Held every three years, it develops the region's general policy through resolutions.
 It elects members of the Eurasia Scout Committee.

-Each member of a National Scout Organization is entitled to send up to six delegates and a number of observers to the Eurasia Scout Conference.
+Each National Scout Organization can send up to six delegates and a number of observers to the Eurasia Scout Conference.

 Eurasia Scout Youth Forum

 The Eurasia Scout Youth Forum is held alongside the Eurasia Scout Conference.
 The Forum aims to provide a learning platform and increase youth participation in decision-making processes.

 The Eurasia Scout Committee is the executive branch of the region.
 It is made up of six voting members who are elected for a three-year term, and two ex-officio members.
 Committee members must come different countries.

 The Eurasia Scout Youth Forum elects six Youth Advisors to the Eurasia Scout Committee, for a three-year term.
 Youth Advisors take part in the meetings of the Eurasia Scout Committee and help in the preparation of the next Eurasia Scout Youth Forum.
 They must be aged 18-26 at the time of election and all represent different countries.